cameronglegg/stirlingdocs/docs/sop/solidsurfacejoint.md

 Hit all edges by hand with scotch bright and soapy water before doing your final pass with the orbital on the face with scotch bright and water.

+#Should add Maroon Scortch bright and the Micron to Grit Conversion.

 Clean off all surfaces with isopropyl alcohol.

 Wrap all fragile edges and your done!